 FarmingMost farms in Intag are small-holdings with a mixture of animals and crops.
 The climate ranges from temperate to sub-tropical, and there are a range of fruits and vegetables, some for sale, and others for home consumption.

 We ask people interested in volunteering to spend at least one day at Ned and Patricia's farm, so that we can introduce you to the area and help you choose the host family that best matches with your preferences and interests.
+We don't usually offer volunteer placements on our farm for longer than this introductory few days, as we think that the best way we can serve local farming families is to connect them with people interested in volunteering, and to use our local knowledto find a good fit for both volunteer and host.

 The responsibilities and activities of a farm help volunteer in Intag vary quite a bit depending on the time of year, and here are some examples.